ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ## Before you begin
 {: #prereqs}

 1. Cloud Internet Services requires you to own a custom domain so you can configure the DNS for this domain to point to Cloud Internet Services name servers.
-If you do not own a domain, you can buy one from a registrar such as [godaddy.com](http://godaddy.com).
+If you do not own a domain, you can buy one from a registrar.
 1. Install all the necessary command line (CLI) tools by [following these steps](https://{DomainName}/docs/cli?topic=cloud-cli-ibmcloud-cli#overview).

 ## Configure a custom domain